 Several studies have tested the effectiveness of terpenes against human viruses.
 In one study, these terpenes were found to have been virucidal against three major human viruses: herpes simplex virus-1 (HSV1), dengue virus type 2, and Junin virus.
-This means that the compounds have actively reduced the instances of the virus within the body.
+This means that the compounds have actively reduced the instances of the virus within the body. benefits of terpenes.

 Another study discovered that certain plant-based essential oils had antiviral effects on HSV1 and severe acute respiratory syndrome coronavirus (SARS CoV).
 These oils carried a variety of terpenes–including alpha and beta-pinene–as their major components.

 For products with potential antiviral effects, look out for the following terpenes: